 Merloquet Falls’ waters cascade gently through its stair-like tiers of rocks.
 The stunning curtain waterfalls are a sight to see!
 Also, since the water isn’t as strong as the other waterfalls in the country, you can climb to the rocks without the hassle.
 So do it and enjoy a relaxing hydromassage.

 18. Lulugayan Falls

 When it comes to exploring waterfalls in the Philippines, it is not likely that you will hear “Lulugayan Falls”.
 This waterfall may not be as popular as the other, it may not be as high as what you expect a waterfall should be.
-But Lulugayan Falls is absolutely majestic as the other waterfalls in the country.
-Located in Calbiga, Samar, Lulugayan Falls is another yet to be known wonders of mother nature just waiting to be explored.
+But Lulugayan Falls is as majestic as the other waterfalls in the country.
+Located in Calbiga, Samar, Lulugayan Falls is another yet-to-be-known wonder of mother nature just waiting to be explored.